 Our Compensation Committee, with input from our Chief Executive Officer as to executive officers other than herself, reviews and evaluates each executive officer's base salary during the fourth quarter of each year, and our Board of Directors, based on the recommendation of our Compensation Committee, reviews and evaluates our Chief Executive Officer's base salary at the same time; final decisions regarding any changes to such base salary are typically finalized in the first quarter of the following year, retroactive to January 1.
-In connection with this review and evaluation, our Compensation Committee (or, in the case of our Chief Executive Officer, our Board of Directors) may adjust an executive officer's base salary, if appropriate, based on the officer's individual performance and contributions during the preceding year, changes or expected changes in the scope of the officer's responsibilities, including as a result of a promotion, changes in the base salary range of compensation at our peer group companies, the growth of or changes in our operations and the expected ease or difficulty of replacing the executive with a well-qualified replacement.
+In connection with this review and evaluation, our Compensation Committee (or, in the case of our Chief Executive Officer's individual performance and contributions during the preceding year, changes or expected changes in the scope of the officer's responsibilities, including as a result of a promotion, changes in the base salary range of compensation at our peer group companies, the growth of or changes in our operations and the expected ease or difficulty of replacing the executive with a well-qualified replacement.
 Our Compensation Committee and Board of Directors also take into consideration general compensation trends within the biotechnology and biopharmaceutical industries, including trends with respect to companies that are headquartered in the Boston, Massachusetts area or another significant biotechnology market.